automationmojo/licenses/dlssl/general-software-services-agency-license-1.md

 ## 3. Common Terms

 ### 3.1 No Exclusivity
-*The Agreement* formed by *This License* and the execution of an *Order Form* is non-exclusive and, unless expressly stated otherwise in an *Order Form* or *Work Order* with respect to a particular Software or Service.
+*The Agreement* formed by *This License* and the execution of an *Order Form* is non-exclusive, unless expressly stated otherwise in an *Order Form* or *Work Order* with respect to a particular Software or Service.
 Either party to *The Agreement* may contract with other parties for the procurement or sale of similar Software and Services.

 ### 3.2 Order Form
-All *Parties* agree that for the terms of *This License*.
-All references to *Order Form* refers to an *Order Form* offered by *Provider* to *Customer*.  *Order Forms* offered by other parties do not constitute an agreement between *Provider* and a *Customer* for the rights to use *The Software* or for the rights to warranties or services.
+All *Parties* agree that for the terms of *This License*, all references to *Order Form* refers to an *Order Form* offered by *Provider* to *Customer*.  *Order Forms* offered by other parties do not constitute an agreement between *Provider* and a *Customer* for the rights to use *The Software* or for the rights to warranties or services.

 ### 3.3 Software Modifications
 This software is designed to be extended, customized and branded by the *Customer* for internal use.  *This License* does not allow the customization of this software for resale to another customer.
 A *Third Party Agency* may extend or customize *The Software* for a *Customer* provided that the *Customer* obtains a license of *The Software* via the appropriate *Order Form* offered by *Provider*.